thornomad/hearing-allyship/README.md

-## A Working Document
+## A Living Document

-We need hearing accomplices actively engaging in the practice of allyship to the Deaf signing community.*  Sound like something you would be interested in?
+We need hearing accomplices actively engaging in the practice of allyship to the _sighted Deaf signing community_.*  Sound like something you would be interested in?
 Here are five things we need you to do.

-*\*We want to honor and uplift the DeafBlind community too.
-DeafBlind people will have different guiding principles that are more specific to their experiences with vidism and distantism.
-[Read Disantism by John Lee Clark](https://johnleeclark.tumblr.com/post/163762970913/distantism) for more insight, specifically about the sighted Deaf signing community.*
+*\*We want to honor and respect members of the DeafBlind community and acknowledge that sighted Deaf people still have a lot of work to do related to our own allyship with our DeafBlind peers.
+DeafBlind people will have different guiding principles that are more specific to their experiences with vidism and distantism as it relates to marginalization by both hearing and Deaf individuals.
+[Read Disantism by John Lee Clark](https://johnleeclark.tumblr.com/post/163762970913/distantism) for more insight, specifically about the sighted Deaf signing community.
+We feel that many of these principles can apply to Deaf individuals of varied backgrounds, we acknowledge that #2's focus on creating visual-centric spaces is exclusive to sighted people; when DeafBlind people are present, we would hope to create an inclusive "DeafBlind space" in the same way we expect hearing people to create a space for sighted Deaf people.*

 ## #1 - Listen to us.